Islamic socialism: Ideas and concepts

+Islamic socialists often use the Qur'an to defend their positions.
+For instance, in Pakistan, the verses "Man is entitled only to what is due to his effort" and "the land belongs to God" have been used to argue in favor of Islamic socialism, and as an argument against the accretion of wealth through the manipulation of capital.
+Anti-Capitalist Muslims, a political organization in Turkey, openly advocates socialism and frequently challenges right-wing Muslims to read the Qur'an and "try to disprove the fact that it is leftist".

 Zakat

-One of the Five Pillars of Islam, zakāt is the practice of imposition (not charity) giving based on accumulated wealth (approximately 2.5% of all financial assets owned over the course of one lunar year).
-It is obligatory for all financially able Muslim adults and is considered to be an act of piety through which one expresses concern for the well-being of fellow Muslims as well as preserving social harmony between the wealthy and the poor.
+One of the Five Pillars of Islam, zakāt is the practice of almsgiving based on accumulated wealth (approximately 2.5% of all financial assets owned over the course of one lunar year).
+Unlike ṣadaqah, charity, it is obligatory for all financially able Muslim adults and is considered to be an act of piety through which one expresses concern for the well-being of fellow Muslims as well as preserving social harmony between the wealthy and the poor.
 The zakat promotes a more equitable redistribution of wealth and fosters a sense of solidarity amongst members of the ummah (meaning "community").

 Zakat is meant to discourage the hoarding of capital and stimulate investment.
 Because the individual must pay zakat on the net wealth, wealthy Muslims are compelled to invest in profitable ventures, or otherwise see their wealth slowly erode.
 Furthermore, means of production such as equipment, factories and tools are exempt from zakat, which further provides the incentive to invest wealth in productive businesses.
 Personal assets such as clothing, household furniture and one residence are not considered zakatable assets.

-According to the Quran, there are eight categories of people (asnaf) who qualify to receive zakat funds: